rwynn/monstache-site/src/config.md

 like to copy.
 Monstache will perform reads directly from the given set of db.collection and sync them to Elasticsearch.

 This option may be passed on the command line as ./monstache --direct-read-namespace test.foo --direct-read-namespace test.bar

+!!! warning
+	When direct reads are enabled Monstache still processes change events while the direct reads are being performed.
+It does not wait until direct reads are completed to start listening for changes.
+This is to ensure that any changes that occur during the direct read process get synchronized.

 By default, Monstache maps a MongoDB collection named `foo` in a database named `test` to the `test.foo` index in Elasticsearch.